Agentic-Insights/codebase-context-spec/CODEBASE-CONTEXT.md

 ## 9. Conclusion

 The AI Context Convention provides a flexible, standardized approach to enriching codebases with contextual information for AI models.
-By adopting this convention, development teams can enhance AI-assisted workflows, improving code quality and development efficiency across projects of any scale or complexity.
-The addition of the `.contextdocs` file further enriches the available context by allowing the incorporation of external documentation, ensuring that AI models have access to comprehensive information about the project and its dependencies.
+By adopting this convention and including role-specific information, development teams can enhance AI-assisted workflows, improving code quality and development efficiency across projects of any scale or complexity.
+The addition of role-specific guidelines and consistent naming conventions ensures that AI models have access to comprehensive, relevant, and well-structured information tailored to different aspects of the software development lifecycle.

 ## 10. TypeScript Linter Implementation